yohset95/Coursera_MLRegression/README.md

 ## Box Plot
 ![](https://drive.google.com/uc?export=view&id=1Hltq3DlHLRw7LIgLLXCEeuw6C2PLE40S) </br>
-- The only independent features/columns with outlier is "duration".
+- The only independent features/columns with outlier is "duration"
 - "price" is the dependent feature with outlier.
-However, this can be ignored because "price" is our target variable.
+However, this can be ignored because "price" is our target variable
 - Passengers with duration between cities for more than 30 hours are considered as outliers

 ## Categorical Plot